cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 chmod 400 jupyter/private/ssl.key.pem
 ```

 Request certificate for your server.
-Provide information that will be incorporated into your SSL certificate (or simply hit Enter to use defaults).
+Provide information that will be incorporated into your SSL/TLS certificate (or simply hit Enter to use defaults).

 ```bash
 openssl req -config openssl.cnf \